Dispersion of collective modes in spinful fractional quantum Hall states on the sphere: Excitation gaps in partially polarized and unpolarized states

 To summarize, the GMP graviton of the $m{\geq}3$ Halperin-$(m,m,m{-}1)$ state is a linear combination of the HCP-CFE graviton and the parton graviton.
-In other words, the GMP graviton splits into the HCP-CF and parton gravitons, and is likely fully exhausted by them~\cite{Balram24}.
+In other words, the GMP graviton splits into the HCP-CF and parton gravitons, and is likely fully exhausted by them~\cite{Balram24} (This is because, as elucidated above, in the parton construction, only two possibilities exist: one could either create an exciton in the $\Phi_1$ state or in the $\Phi_{1,1}$ state.).
 Next, to infer the energy scale of these parton and CFE modes, we discuss their clustering properties for the $m{=}3$ Halperin-$(3,3,2)$ state of our interest.
 As noted above, the HCP-CFE wave function given in Eq.~\eqref{eq: hard_core_projected_CFE_mode_Halperin_332} vanishes when an up and down electron are brought to the same point, and thus has $\langle V_0 \rangle{=}0$, while that is not the case for the parton mode's wave function given in Eq.~\eqref{eq: parton_mode_Halperin_332}.
 In the language of conformal Hilbert spaces~\cite{Wang22}, the HCP-CFE lives within the Hilbert space defined by the zero-modes of $V_{0}$, while the parton-mode lies outside this Hilbert space.
 For the LLL Coulomb interaction, since $V_0$ is dominant compared to other pseudopotentials, the parton mode has a higher energy than the HCP-CFE mode.
 Even when the CFE is not HCP, this appears to be the case as can be seen in Figs.~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(b)$ and~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(e)$, presumably since the CFE and HCP-CFE have good overlaps with each other.
 In general, since the $L{=}2$ state of Eq.~\eqref{eq: parton_mode_Halperin_m_m_mm1} and Eq.~\eqref{eq: parton_graviton} are equivalent, the parton graviton, for $m{\geq}3$, has $\left\langle V_{\mathfrak{m}{<}m{-}3}\right\rangle{=}0$.
 Moreover, since in the HCP-CF graviton, $\left\langle V_{\mathfrak{m}{<}m{-}2}\right\rangle{=}0$, the GMP graviton has $\left\langle V_{\mathfrak{m}{<}m{-}3}\right\rangle{=}0$, for $m{\geq}3$.
 The wave functions of the CFE and parton modes, in particular, their gravitons, are not orthogonal to each other, and one should diagonalize the Coulomb interaction in the subspace of these two modes~\cite{Balram24, Bose25} to obtain the mode dispersions.
 We leave a detailed exploration of this matter to future work.
+In Fig.~\ref{fig: thermodynamic_extrapolation_L_1_ADW_L_2_SDW_gaps}$(d)$, we show the density-corrected~\cite{Morf86b} gap of the parton graviton in the thermodynamic limit.

 Other singlet states, such as the fermionic $2/3$ Jain state, or the bosonic and fermionic Jain states at $2/7$ and $2/9$, can also host these parton modes, and their wave functions can be constructed analogously to the ones given above for $2/5$.
 The CF graviton for the spin-singlet Halperin-$(m,m,m{-}1)$ state has the same chirality as the graviton of the $1/3$ Laughlin state~\cite{Liou19, Balram21d}, and so does the parton graviton, when it exists for $m{\geq}3$.
 In contrast, the CF graviton for the spin-singlet Jain state at $\nu{=}2/3$ has opposite chirality to that of the graviton of the $1/3$ Laughlin state.
 These modes can be detected via circularly polarized light-scattering measurements~\cite{Liang24}.